 The initial page default shows examples of what can be expected.
 Please excuse use of the technical term TOP. :)

-Equivalent Focal Length is computed from Crop Factor, and Crop Factor can be reverse computed from Equivalent Focal Length.
+Equivalent Focal Length is computed from Crop Factor, and Crop Factor and Sensor Size can be reverse computed from (accurate) Equivalent Focal Length.

 Crop Factor =

 Equivalent focal length on 35 mm film (1x)

 Focal length of lens on THIS camera

 Equivalent focal length is often the only sensor size specification given on small cameras (sensor dimensions and crop factor are often not mentioned).
 These two numbers (Focal Length used in current picture, and Effective Focal Length for 35 mm film cameras) are often shown in each images Exif data (see more detailed info).
 Except compacts that zoom may not show it in Exif, but they should show Effective Focal Length directly in the lens specs (in manual or in product advertising), this way: